-Figure 1 illustrates the hierarchy of planning legislation, policy, and regulations that apply to lands in Rhineland, including this Secondary Plan.
+Figure 1 illustrates the hierarchy of planning legislation, policy, and regulations that apply to lands in the Reinfeld area, including this Secondary Plan.
 Consistent with Section 63(1) of The Planning Act, the policies in this Secondary Plan are generally consistent with policies in the MSTW Development Plan.